patrickzib/SFA/README.md

-# TEASER: Tailored Early and Accurate Series classifiER (TEASER)
+# TEASER: Two-Tier Early and Accurate Series classifiER (TEASER)

 In many applications measurements arrive over time and the collection of additional measurements is associated with a cost, or it is critical to act as early as possible.
 In this context, it is desirable to have a high-quality classification as soon as possible, while sacrificing as little accuracy as possible.
 The state-of-the-art methods in early time series classification compute an optimal decision time from the train time series.
 However, this approach assumes that a time series has a defined start (like turning on a machine), whereas in many applications measurements start at arbitrary times in an essentially infinite time series (like heartbeats in a patient).